Are you an adviser? Go to Unbiased Pro

 It’s worth checking, however, that your mortgage interest rate is higher than any savings rate you might be eligible for.

-If you can earn substantially more interest on savings than you can save by overpaying on your mortgage, it might be worth putting the £25k in an ISA or savings account instead.
+If you can earn substantially more interest on savings than you can save by overpaying on your mortgage, it might be worth putting the £25k in an individual savings account (ISA) or savings account instead.

 Set up an emergency fund

-Depending on your dependents and typical outgoings, that sum will vary, but if you don’t already have an emergency fund in place, this might be the smartest thing to do with £25k.
+Depending on your dependents and typical outgoings, that sum will vary, but if you don’t already have an emergency fund, this is one of the smartest things to do with £25k.

 If you’re looking for a home for your cash savings, you have a few options.

-However, due to something called the annual savings allowance, you can earn up to £1,000 a year in interest without paying tax.
-However, you’re a higher rate taxpayer, this allowance reduces to £500.
+Thanks to the annual savings allowance, you can earn up to £1,000 a year in interest without paying tax.

-Just as debt is expensive at the moment, interest rates on savings accounts have also increased.
+While debt is more expensive now, interest rates on savings accounts are also higher.

-They’re also a relatively safe option – you have the security of knowing that your capital is secure, unlike investing in the stock markets.
+They’re also a relatively safe option as you have the security of knowing that your capital is secure, unlike investing in the stock markets.

-Plus, if you have money in a bank or building society in the UK, you get £85,000 per person protection if the bank goes into liquidation.
+Plus, if you have money in a bank or building society in the UK covered by the Financial Services Compensation Scheme (FSCS), you get £85,000 protected (per person) if the bank goes into liquidation.

-The downside is the interest rate you receive might be less than inflation, meaning the value of your money is eroding in real terms.
+The downside is the interest rate you receive might be less than inflation, so the value of your money is eroding in real terms.

 Fixed-rate accounts often pay the highest interest rates, but you won’t be able to access your savings for a specified period.

-If interest rates were to increase during that time, you wouldn’t be able to switch providers either.
+If interest rates increased during that time, you won’t be able to switch providers either.
 Instant-access savings accounts offer more flexibility but a lower return on your savings.

 Invest in your pension

-When you pay into a personal pension, you receive 20 per cent tax relief, which works out as a 25 per cent top-up on your contributions.
+When you pay into a personal pension, you receive 20% tax relief, which works out as a 25% top-up on your contributions.

-For this reason, adding to your retirement pot could well be the best investment for £25k, but only if you’re happy to lock up the cash until you retire.
+For this reason, adding to your retirement pot is among the best investments for £25k, but only if you’re happy to lock up the cash until you retire.

-If you don’t already have a personal pension, such as a Sipp, it might be worth setting one up.
+If you don’t already have a personal pension, such as a self-invested personal pension (SIPP), it might be worth setting one up.

 You can compare the options available using our handy online tool.